 How is DES suited for this study, and the probes?

 The Dark Energy Survey is using four probes, all observed with a single instrument, to study cosmic acceleration with unprecedented accuracy and precision.

 The late 20th century gave us the era of ‘precision’ cosmology, in which we sought larger numbers of celestial objects (stars, galaxies, supernovae, etc.) for our measurements and analysis.
 The 21st century is now bringing the era of ‘accurate’ cosmology, in which our measurements are becoming increasingly exact.
 That is, we are performing our observations and analyses with greater and greater specificity, reducing the effect of systematic (measurement) uncertainties on our measurements.

 To learn that dark energy existed, we measured the structures within the universe (e.g., galaxies and galaxy clusters), the geometry of the universe (e.g., the Cosmic Microwave Background) and the expansion rate of the universe (with supernovae).
 In the Dark Energy Survey, we measure different versions of all of these phenomena.

-DES will use four probes of these phenomena to measure the effects of dark energy on the expansion history of the universe and on the growth of structure.
-We will observe thousands of supernovae, more than any other single survey in history: this reveals the expansion history of the universe.
-Using weak gravitational lensing and galaxy clusters, we will learn about the formation of structure and the amount of matter in the universe.
-Finally, we measure the distribution of galaxies across the cosmos through a technique called Baryon Acoustic Oscillations (BAO): this is similar to the measurements made of cosmic geometry with the CMB, but DES will use galaxies.
+DES uses four probes of these phenomena to measure the effects of dark energy on the expansion history of the universe and on the growth of structure.
+We have observed thousands of supernovae, more than any other single survey in history: this reveals the expansion history of the universe.
+Using weak gravitational lensing and galaxy clusters, we have learned more about the formation of structure and the amount of matter in the universe.
+Finally, we measure the distribution of galaxies across the cosmos through a technique called Baryon Acoustic Oscillations (BAO): this is similar to the measurements made of cosmic geometry with the CMB, but DES uses galaxies.